SpaceMonkey-MH/Unnamed_Project/Notes.md

 	going after changing state, maybe I could transition back to this state after each attack.
 To be tested.
 	I think there is not need for a transition from WanderState to AttackState, as it goes through FollowState anyway.
+	I think i'm gonna confine myself to one attack (animation, damage, etc) per enemy type.
+I'm not gonna add several state machines to the enemies.
+	The Player falls faster than the other characters, this is intended, it adds to the nervosity.
+	There is something wrong with the attack state of the enemy: if the player leaves the range, then enters it again, the attack resets.
+I need to find a better way.
+Also, the attack happens after the leave.
+Could try and stop the timer in on_leave(), but I don't think that solves the issue of the reset.
+Will have to see.
+	Actually, it's "on_exit()", you dumbfuck.
+	Yeah, I'm gonna switch Godot versions mid-project, let's see how it goes.
+Seems fine.
+	The stopping the timer or whatnot shit worked!
+Actually it is more complicated than that, but whatever.